AdityaGogoi/Deep-Learning-Concepts/README.md

 #### 6. Weight Initialization
 * Here we will learn how crucial the initial weights are to a network for a profitable training cycle.
 * We will try different ways of weight initialization for a CNN and see how it affects the training and final performance of the model.
 We will use the MNIST data for training.

+#### 7. Linear Autoencoder
+* In this notebook, we will define a linear autoencoder, which can be used for compression (i.e. representing a large raw data like an image in an efficient manner) and then reconstruction (i.e. recreating original raw data from compressed version).
+* We will use the autoencoder to compress and then reconstruct images from the MNIST dataset.